yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + Define the _data-plane_ object store interface.
 + Precisely define automation around proposed bucket APIs
 + Manage user identities or roles
++ Create a bucket policy interface

 ##  Vocabulary

-+  _Brownfield Bucket_ - externally created and represented by a [BucketClass](#bucketclass) and managed by a provisioner.
++  _Brownfield Bucket_ - a bucket created out of band, to be represented in the cluster.
 + _Bucket_ - A user-namespaced custom resource representing an object store bucket.
-+  _BucketClass_ - A cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set.
++  _BucketClass_ - A cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set for creating a new bucket
-   + _In Greenfield_: an abstraction of new bucket provisioning.
-   + _In Brownfield_: an abstration of an single existing object store bucket.
 + _BucketContent_ - A cluster-scoped custom resource bound to a [Bucket](#bucket) and containing relevant metadata.
-+ _Greenfield Bucket_ - a created bucket whose lifecycle is managed a controller
++ _Greenfield Bucket_ - a bucket created by dynamically by automation
 +  _Object_ - An atomic, immutable unit of data stored in buckets.
 + _Driverless_ - a bucket manually defined by a user or admin with no installed provisioner.